Faculty - Francisco Antonio Montaño

 Office: Carman Hall, Room 276

-Francisco Montaño joined the Department of Languages and Literatures in 2009 as a Lecturer in French and serves as the Language Coordinator for the French, Italian, and Spanish language programs.
+Francisco Antonio Montaño is an Assistant Professor in the Department of Languages & Literatures and in the Interdisciplinary Program in Linguistics.
+He joined the Department of Languages and Literatures in 2009.
 He received his A.B.
-(Romance Languages & Literatures) from Princeton University in 2003, his M.A. in French Linguistics from Indiana University in 2006, and is working on his doctoral dissertation for a dual Ph.D. at Indiana University in French Linguistics and General Linguistics.
-His current research focuses on historical French phonology, Romance linguistics, syllable-sensitive phonological change, language contact, and foreign language pedagogy.
+(French) from Princeton University, his M.A. in French Linguistics from Indiana University, and earned dual Ph.D. degrees from Indiana University in French (French Linguistics track) and Linguistics.
+His current research focuses on diachronic and synchronic French phonology, Romance linguistics, syllable-sensitive phonological change, consonant cluster phonotactics, prosody, language contact, and language pedagogy.